Ianfeather/ianfeather.co.uk/blog/source/_posts/2014-05-07-a-maintainable-style-guide.markdown

 Whilst this is an excellent goal, the problem in this case is the distribution of templates.
 Even if we presume that the rendered markup is absolutely up to date, once they copy that code they are essentially cutting a version which needs to be maintained indefinitely.
 When they copied the markup for a working component it had an implicit link to a snapshot of the CSS at that point.
 If you then update the template or refactor the CSS, you need to update all versions of the template scattered around your site.

-This posed a huge problem for us because as an author of a component I had no idea of where it was being used.
-I may not even have heard of the application that it was being used in.
-That leaves the next developer in a difficult position: risk releasing a breaking change or avoid changing the component at all.
+This posed a huge problem for us because authors of components had no idea of where they were being used.
+They may not even have heard of the application that is now using it.
+That increases the risk of releasing a breaking which makes it more likely that future developers will avoid updating and reusing the component at all.

 This is a huge cause for Technical Debt build up at Lonely Planet.
 As the entire infrastructure is too large to completely hold inside your head, authors were being forced to build defensively.
 As there was no mechanism for encouraging risk-free reuse of components, they simply weren't being reused and we instead ended up with duplicated components and bloated code.